 2. Breastmilk Poop

 Newborn breastmilk poop is very liquid and frequent.9,10 Sometimes, newborns poop with every feed, which can be up to 10 times per day!11 It’s often very watery because it’s so easily digested.
 It’s also commonly yellow and seedy.
 But any shade of yellow, green, brown, or orange is normal.
-And it can have a sweet odor.10,12,13
+It can also have a sweet odor.10,12,13

 3. Formula Poop